AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/5_doublemad.md

 ### Parameter Descriptions

-- `run_doublemad`: 1/0 to enable/disable DoubleMAD calculation
+- `run_doublemad`: Set to 1 to perform DoubleMAD calculation, or 0 to skip this step.
 - `doublemad_multiplier`: Multiplier for DoubleMAD threshold calculation